phpearth/docs/faq/misc/structure.md

 directory structure defined.
 See links at the bottom for some common open source examples.

-Different types of applications will have different directory structures.
-Web application will have additional publicly accessible directory as a command line application.
-Project complexity and nature also affect the required directories.
+Complexity and nature of the project affect the required directories.
+For example, web application will have additional publicly accessible directory compared to a command line application.

-Structure your project in a way, which you find most logical and useful.
+Structure your project the way you find it most logical and useful.

 ## Directory structure example